claypotfrog/LCScriptInspector/binaries/README.md

-Precompiled binaries for desktop operating systems.
+Precompiled binaries for desktop operating systems with checksums.